-“Android apps” tab lets you manage access to the installed apps on the Chromebook.
-The interface gives you an option to manage the apps after they are allowed to install on the kid’s Chromebook account.
+The “Android apps” tab lets you manage access to the installed apps on the Chromebook.
+The interface allows you to manage the apps after they are allowed to install on the kid’s Chromebook account.

 VIII: Screen time & limits

-This is an essential tool when it comes to supervising how long and when your kid can use the Chromebook.
+This is essential for supervising how long and when your kid can use the Chromebook.
 You can set the number of hours your kid can use Chromebook.
-You can also set a sleep time during which your kid won’t be able to login to the Chromebook.
-Launch the Family Link app and click the kid’s profile for which you want to apply the screen time limits.
-Scroll down to the bottom to “Screen time” section and click on “Set up.”
+You can also set a sleep time during which your kid won’t be able to log in to the Chromebook.
+First, launch the Family Link app and click the kid’s profile for which you want to apply the screen time limits.
+Next, scroll down to the bottom of the “Screen time” section and click “Set up.”

 The “Daily Limit” tab lets you specify the number of hours your kid can use the Chromebook.
 For example, you can set 3 hr limit on weekdays and no limit on weekends.

-But to make sure your kid gets enough sleep, you can use the “BEDTIME” tab to allocate time when your kid will not be able to log in to your Chromebook.
+But to ensure your kid gets enough sleep, you can use the “BEDTIME” tab to allocate time when your kid cannot log in to your Chromebook.
 The BEDTIME supersedes the daily limit.
-If your kid used only 2 hours from the 3 hr daily limit that you have set, the bedtime you allocated would remain the same.
+So if your kid used only 2 hours from the 3 hr daily limit that you have set, the bedtime you allocated would remain the same.